-- Every time the vehicle is lifted up, maintain the complete vehicle curb condition. - Since the vehicle's center of gravity changes when removing main parts on the front side (engine, transmission, suspension etc.), support a jack up point on the rear side garage jack with a transmission jack or equivalent. - Since the vehicle's center of gravity changes when removing main parts on the rear side (rear axle, suspension, etc.), support a jack up point on the front side garage jack with a transmission jack or equivalent - Be careful not to smash or do anything that would affect piping parts.
+- Every time the vehicle is lifted up, maintain the complete vehicle curb condition. - Since the vehicle's center of gravity changes when removing main parts on the front side (engine, transmission, suspension etc.), support a jack up point on the rear side garage jack with a mission jack or equivalent. - Since the vehicle's center of gravity changes when removing main parts on the rear side (rear axle, suspension, etc.), support a jack up point on the front side garage jack with a mission jack or equivalent. - Be careful not to smash or do not do anything that would affect piping parts.

-Garage Jack and Safety Stand
+Garage Jack and Safety Stand and 2-Pole Lift

 - Park the vehicle on a level surface when using the jack.
 Make sure to avoid damaging pipes, tubes, etc. under the vehicle. - Never get under the vehicle while it is supported only by the jack.
-Always use safety stands when you have to get under the vehicle. - Place wheel chocks at both front and back of the wheels on the ground.
+Always use safety stands when you have to get under the vehicle. - Place wheel chocks at both front and back of the wheels on the ground. - When lifting the vehicle, open the lift arms as wide as possible and ensure that the front and rear of the vehicle are well balanced. - When setting the lift arm, do not allow the arm to contact the brake tubes, brake cable, fuel lines and sill spoiler.